 Apply for the PVI Examination

-The PVI examination is administered twice during select times of the year.
-Each test is administered at the Pearson VUE test centers located nationwide.
+Effective July 21, 2017 the PVI, examination will be offered year round.
+The PVI examination is administered at the Pearson VUE test centers located nationwide.
 Applicants must apply through MY APCA and present valid signature identification at the test center.

 As soon as we review your application and it is approved, you’ll receive an Examination Confirmation Letter (ECL).
 From there you’ll be able to contact Pearson VUE to schedule your examination.